N0K0/aicompo-tg19/readme.md

 * Players: A map of the players where the key is their name
     * username: Their username
     * Color: The fillstyle property for that player.
 Generally not something you need to care about
-    * PosX: An list of all the X posistions of the snakes blocks
+    * PosX: An list of all the X positions of the snakes blocks
-    * PosY: An list of all the Y posistions of the snakes blocks
+    * PosY: An list of all the Y positions of the snakes blocks
     * Head: The front block of the snake
     * Tail: The last block of the snake
     * Size: Number of blocks in a snake
-    * TotalScore: The accumelated score of an snake this game
+    * TotalScore: The accumulated score of an snake this game
     * Roundscore: The score a snake has gotten this round
-* GameStatus: All the mapdata and more
+* GameStatus: All the map data and more
     * Status: Will generally only be ```Running``` when messages is received.
         * The other states are as follows, but might not be exposed to the user:
             * pregame